balu-/temporal-tables-in-SQLite/README.md

 # temporal-tables-in-SQLite

-A simple script to create a temporale table & triggers for an existing table in SQLite
+A simple script to create a temporale table & triggers for an existing table in SQLite.

+More Details about the topic at https://www.ohnekontur.de/2024/02/19/unlocking-time-harnessing-the-power-of-temporal-tables-in-sqlite/

 ## Usage